jfvieiraa/aulas_r/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of aulas_r is to ...
+The goal of aulas_r is to bla bla...